 Having a plan B is important in times of uncertainty and having a foreign account outside of the country where you live is the first step to ensure your future longevity.

-Offshore accounts offer a wealth of opportunities as an insurance against the negligence of an irresponsible banking system that has overextended itself by having low-interest rates, poor capital reserves, mountains of debt practically making a majority of banks insolvent, together with a system of banking governance and policymaking all pieces of a broken system.
+Offshore accounts offer a wealth of opportunities as an insurance against the negligence of an irresponsible banking system that has overextended itself by having low-interest rates, poor capital reserves, mountains of debt practically making a majority of banks insolvent, together with a system of banking governance and policymaking, together are all pieces of a broken system.

 Banking in an offshore jurisdiction reduces your risk while increasing your financial freedom giving you flexibility and protection of your assets.
 Many people recognise the importance of diversifying assets, but few people consider diversifying across different locations.

-There are a few different ways in which one can go about opening an offshore account, as well as different account types, which we will briefly explore:
+There are a few different ways in which one can go about opening an international bank account, as well as different account types, which we will briefly explore:

 While it is possible to open up a private offshore account in your own personal name, it is generally recommended to incorporate an offshore company in a foreign jurisdiction and subsequently open a corporate account under the name of the company.